robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 \[ SRI = \frac{x}{x + y_{AB} + y_{A} + y_{B}} \]

-where x is the number of fixes where individuals A and B were within a given distance of each other, \(y_{A}\) is the number of fixes from individual A when individual B did not have a simultaneous fix,
-\(y_{B}\) is the number of fixes from individual B when individual A did not have a simultaneous fix, and \(y_{AB}\) is the number of simultaneous fixes from individuals A and B that were separated by more than the given distance (Farine and Whitehead 2015).
-Social groups were designated if two or more individuals occurred within a given distance of one another at any given time point.
+where x is the number of fixes where individuals A and B were in the same group, \(y_{A}\) is the number of fixes from individual A when individual B did not have a simultaneous fix, \(y_{B}\) is the number of fixes from individual B when individual A did not have a simultaneous fix, and \(y_{AB}\) is the number of simultaneous fixes from individuals A and B that were separated by more than the spatial distance threshold (Farine and Whitehead 2015).

 ### Network metrics